-If awarded funds, grantees agree to spend or obligate all funds by December 31, 2025.
+If awarded funds, grantees agree to spend or obligate all funds by: August 15, 2026 (for applications submitted between July 2025 and December 2025); or December 31, 2026 (for applications submitted between January 2026 and March 2026).
 Obligation means that awarded funds are expended, encumbered, or otherwise legally committed to be used, such that returning the unspent funds would cause the grantee legal harm.